allen-liaoo/AIBot/src/main/java/CommandList.md

 - pause - Pause the current playing song.
 - queue (q) - Show the playlist and what's coming next.
 - skip - Skip the song.
-- nowplaying - Get the information of the current playing song.
+- nowplaying (np) - Get the information of the current playing song.
 - volume - Set the volume of the bot.
 - shuffle - Shuffle the queue.
+- repeat - Repeat the queued songs.
 - stop - Stop the player.
 - dump - Dump the queue.
 - lyrics - Show the lyrics of a song. *

 ## Restricted Commands <br />
 These commands are for **Server Owner** or **Bot Owner** only. <br />
 - shutdown - Shut down the bot remotely.
 (Bot Owner) * ^
 - Presence - Set the nickname, status or game of the bot. * ^
     - setNick - Set the nickname of the bot. * ^
     - setStatus - Set the status of the bot. * ^
     - setGame - Set the game of the bot. * ^
 - source - Get the source code of a command class. *
+- log - Get the logs of this bot. *

 ## Note: <br />
 - @Mention the bot with commands will also trigger the respond. <br />